Carmen Policy: Denver Broncos ownership dispute

 In 2019, the NFL announced that Policy would lead an arbitration effort to settle an ongoing dispute regarding the ownership of the Denver Broncos, the dispute being between the trustees who run the team—Broncos president/CEO Joe Ellis, team counsel Rich Slivka and local attorney Mary Kelly—and two of owner Pat Bowlen's daughters, Amie Klemmer and Beth Bowlen Wallace.

 The announcement of Policy's involvement was made by NFL commissioner Roger Goodell at the annual league meeting held in March 2019 in Phoenix, Arizona.

 Family

 Policy and his wife Gail endowed the Carmen and Gail Policy Clinical Fellowship at the Georgetown University Law Center, which promotes advocacy of civil rights issues.
 Carmen is the parent of three sons and two daughters.
-Ed Policy, is the current Chief Operating Officer and General Counsel for the Green Bay Packers and former Deputy Commissioner of the Arena Football League, taking over in an interim basis after Commissioner David Baker stepped down two days before the ArenaBowl in 2008.
-James Policy, is an orthopedic surgeon at Stanford University Medical Center specializing in pediatric spine surgery.
+Ed Policy is the current president and chief executive officer for the Green Bay Packers and former deputy commissioner of the Arena Football League, taking over in an interim basis after Commissioner David Baker stepped down two days before the ArenaBowl in 2008.
+James Policy is an orthopedic surgeon at Stanford University Medical Center specializing in pediatric spine surgery.
 Daniel Policy and Kathleen Marie Policy work as attorneys.
 Kerry Rae Groth is an MBA graduate.

 After he retired from the NFL in 2004, Policy has focused on developing his Casa Piena Wines from the Policy Vineyard in Yountville, California.